 We’ve only focused on the events of a two day period, but there are plenty of other colorful, awe-inspiring and magical things for you to see!
 Which events interest you the most?

-There's so much to see!
+So much to see!
 How to get the most of the Osaka Tenjin Matsuri

 Now we’ll tell you how to get the most out of the Tenjin Matsuri.
 Since this is a Shinto ritual, the general public can’t go on the festival boats in the funatogyo.
 However, there are plenty of tours available if you want to watch the fireworks in style from a boat on the river.